One thing we hear from enterprise IT sales reps is, “If we didn’t help write the RFP, they’re NOT buying from us. It’s a waste of my time.”

 But if you didn’t receive an RFP to begin with, you’re definitely NOT going to win the deal.
 As Wayne Gretzky said, “You miss 100 percent of the shots that you don’t take.”

-It is true that some enterprises use RFPs to both meet a requirement from their procurement department to obtain competitive bids and to place their preferred vendor into a de-facto leadership position in the sales process.
-The fact is though you can still win RFPs even if you didn’t influence their creation – by offering up a stronger security and compliance message.
-Your sales process needs to have a proactive, stronger security message to differentiate your company.
+It’s true, some enterprises use RFPs to put their preferred vendor in a de-facto leadership position in the sales process.
+That said, you can still win RFPs, even if you didn’t influence how they were written.
+You do it by offering stronger security and compliance messaging.

-According to a recent Deloitte global survey of 170 organizations, 87 percent of respondents faced a disruptive incident with third-parties in the last two to three years.
-The same survey found a similar percentage of acceptance that boards of companies are being held accountable for third party vendor risks.(1)
+According to a recent Deloitte global survey of 170 organizations, 87% of respondents faced a disruptive incident with third-party vendors in the last two to three years.

-In regulated industries (e.g. finance , healthcare) the requirement to verify and audit third-party vendor risk becomes even more important with the added regulatory compliance risks of fines and sanctions.
-Vendor risk is most acute with cloud (SaaS) based service providers where your application design, data handling processes, third party APIs and underlying hosting infrastructure all become potential data leak vectors for your end customer.
-Compliance and InfoSec teams often can and will veto deals that don’t comply with their compliance standards or security requirements.
+In regulated industries the requirement to verify and audit third-party vendor risk becomes even more important.
+That’s because of added compliance liabilities that include heavy fines and sanctions.
+Vendor risk is most acute with cloud-based service providers, where application design, data-handling processes, third-party APIs and underlying hosting infrastructure all represent potential vulnerabilities.
+Compliance and InfoSec teams can and often do veto deals that don’t comply with their security requirements.